|

 R-142.

-It consisted of a large metal frame with a variety of transceivers,
+It consists of a large metal frame with a variety of transceivers,

 control panels, intercom systems, amplifiers and switch boxes.
 It